 You’ll also notice that many of the dating apps listed below aren’t specifically non-monogamous.
 Some are pretty mainstream options whose inclusion may surprise you.
 This is because most of the well-known apps, including Tinder and Hinge, have moved towards being more inclusive of all relationship styles in the past year or two.
 This makes sense as a business because polyamorous people are likely to continue using dating apps throughout their lives.
 It calls into question: are dating apps even designed for monogamy?

-When it comes to app changes, many have had a few tweaks in the past year to make them more inclusive (such as broader gender filtering options, thankfully) or interesting.
-Two apps had notable rebrands during 2023 – Lex and Feeld – and neither went remarkably smoothly.
-Although, both appear to come through most of their teething issues now.
-It does make me curious to see how the poly dating app landscape will change during 2024.
+When it comes to app changes, many have had a few tweaks in the past year to make them more inclusive (such as broader gender filtering options, thankfully) or engaging.
+One app had a notable rebrand during 2024 – Bumble – and that went so badly that it became known as the “Bumble Fumble.”
+However, over the past few years, things seem to go quite disastrously whenever any dating app tries for a complete rebrand.
+It does make me curious to see how the poly dating app landscape will change during 2025.
 Will there be a new contender?
 Will a new update make a particular app stand out from the others?
 Will the tech change to move us beyond swiping and into meeting more IRL?
 I suppose we’ll have to wait and see.

 Feeld dating app